FoodStandardsAgency/enterprise-data-models/patterns/drafts/address-uk.md

 An address is one of the most complex pieces of data that we use.
 The way we expect to read them, record them, and store them are different depending on the context.

 They are resilient to inaccuracy for their original use; going to a place or sending an item to a place.
 This resilience is because the processes in which they are commonly used are mostly manual.
-A postie knows their route, and with part of an address, or a mostly accurate address can deliver to that address successfully.
+A postman knows their route, and with part of an address, or a mostly accurate address can deliver to that address successfully.

-The same is true when traveling to an address, if the address is accurate enough people can find a location using context when they arrive.
+The same is true when travelling to an address, if the address is accurate enough people can find a location using context when they arrive.
 However as the world becomes more automated, good enough will no longer be good enough.
 A self driving car or drone needs exact information, it cannot use human intuition.

 As an example, the first time one of the Data Team went to the [Foss House](https://goo.gl/maps/k1P6RtJ1jRWwXzV89) in York, they ended up walking to a nearby block of flats, also called [Foss House](https://goo.gl/maps/86EmNP4RWA4Lu6X37) because the mapping service being used did not know which Foss House was correct.